nrgelina/python-locust/performance-test-report.md

 - **Stress testing result:**
   - When the load is extremely increased (e.g., from 80 to 200 users), the following errors occur:
     - Created tasks are queued and receive a `FAILED` status if the load persists.
-    - New tasks are not created – a 503 status code is returned in the response.
+    - New tasks are not created and 503 status code is returned in the response.

 ---

 ## Future Performance Testing Plan

-1. **Endurance testing:** Check how the service handles constant load (approximately 60% of average load in production or the maximum defined load in staging) over a long period (usually 2-3 days of continuous running).
+1. **Endurance testing:** Check how the service handles constant load (approximately 60% of average load in production or the maximum defined load in staging) over a long period (at least 24 hours of continuous running).
 2. **Scalability testing:** Validate the service's capability to scale up or down in response to the number of user requests or other performance attributes.
 This can be conducted at a hardware level (by using a more powerful machine) or a software level (with code optimization).
 3. **Failover testing:** Validate whether the system can allocate extra resources and shift operations to backup systems during a server failure.

+---

+### Additional Notes

+Detailed test report with graphs and charts can be found in the [Performance Testing Report](resources/performance-testing-report.pdf).